tejaswini972/MCW-Security-baseline-on-Azure/Hands-on lab/HOL step-by step - Security baseline on Azure.md

 ## Abstract and learning objectives

 In this hands-on lab, you will implement many of the Azure Security Center features to secure their cloud-based Azure infrastructure (IaaS) and applications (PaaS).
 Specifically, you will ensure that any internet exposed resources have been properly secured and any non-required internet access disabled.
-Additionally, you will implement a “jump machine” for adminsistrators with Application Security enabled to prevent those same administrators from installing non-approved software and potentially exposing cloud resources.
+Additionally, you will implement a “jump machine” for administrators with Application Security enabled to prevent those same administrators from installing non-approved software and potentially exposing cloud resources.
 You will then utilize custom alerts to monitor for TCP/IP Port Scans to fire alerts.

 At the end of this hands-on lab, you will be better able to design and build secure cloud-based architectures, and to improve the security of existing applications hosted within Azure.

 ## Overview

 Contoso is a multinational corporation, headquartered in the United States that provides insurance solutions worldwide.
 Its products include accident and health insurance, life insurance, travel, home, and auto coverage.
 Contoso manages data collection services by sending mobile agents directly to the insured to gather information as part of the data collection process for claims from an insured individual.
 These mobile agents are based all over the world and are residents of the region in which they work.
-Mobile agents are managed remotely and each regional corporate office has a support staff responsible for scheduling their time based on requests that arrive to the system.
+Mobile agents are managed remotely, and each regional corporate office has a support staff responsible for scheduling their time based on requests that arrive to the system.

 They are migrating many of their applications via Lift and Shift to Azure and would like to ensure that they can implement the same type of security controls and mechanisms they currently have.
 They would like to be able to demonstrate their ability to meet compliance guidelines required in the various countries/regions they do business.
 They have already migrated a web application and database server to their Azure instance and would like to enable various logging and security best practices for administrator logins, SQL Databases, and virtual network design.

 ## Solution architecture

 Contoso administrators recently learned about the Azure Security Center and have decided to implement many of its features to secure their cloud-based Azure infrastructure (IaaS) and applications (PaaS).
 Specifically, they want to ensure that any internet exposed resources have been property secured and any non-required internet access disabled.
 They also decided that implementing a "jump machine" for admins with Application Security was also important as they have had instances of admins installing non-approved software on their machines and then accessing cloud resources.
-Additionally, they want the ability to be alerted when TCP/IP Port Scans are detected and fire alerts based on those attacks.
+Additionally, they want the ability to be alerted when TCP/IP Port Scans are detected, and fire alerts based on those attacks.

 ![This diagram shows external access to Azure resources where Just In Time is utilize to lock down the Jump Machine.
 Azure Log Analytics with Azure Sentinel is then used to monitor the deny events on the network security groups.](images/Hands-onlabstep-bystep-Azuresecurityprivacyandcomplianceimages/media/image2.png)